 In this program we learned about planets and pace.
 There were stations all around the room that the kids visit with their parents.
 Each station had a sign to give some instructions and a fun fact.
 Here are the planets stations:

-The children used small air rockets to try to hit planets hanging from the ceiling and on a felt target.
-The rockets were purchased online.
+The children used air rockets to try to land on a planet on our board.

 What’s in the Universe